Ministerial Infrastructure Designation lodged

 - invitation for contractors to tender for project construction delivery

-- Ministerial decision on the MID request*
+- Decision on the MID request*

-* Timings subject to change depending on Ministerial advice
+* Timings subject to change